seanim1/CMake-CrossPlatform_Test/README.md

 - For Android, its SDK should have Vulkan SDK already installed, but the path to the dynamic library has to be specified.
 - In Android.mk,
 - ```make
-   VULKAN_LIB_PATH := $(NDK_ROOT)/toolchains/llvm/prebuilt/windows-x86_64/sysroot/usr/lib/aarch64-linux-android/28
+   VULKAN_LIB_PATH := $(NDK_ROOT)/toolchains/llvm/prebuilt/windows-x86_64/sysroot/usr/lib/aarch64-linux-android/33
-- *(28 here is the Android SDK API version, equivalent to Vulkan 1.1), then add,
+- *(28 here is the Android SDK API version, equivalent to Vulkan 1.1), We need 33+, since 33 is when Vulkan 1.3 is supported. then add,
 - ```make
    LOCAL_LDLIBS += -L$(VULKAN_LIB_PATH) -lvulkan
 - You might want to go to Application.mk and App/build.gradle and specify the targetSdkVersion numbers accordingly.